jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 ### <a id="linked-list"></a> Linked List
 #### Definition
 - Stores data with **nodes** that point to other nodes.
-  - A linked list _chains_ nodes together by pointing one node's reference towards another node.
-  Each element is called a node.
-The first node is called the head.
+- The first node is called the **head**.
-The last node is called the tail.
+- The last node is called the **tail**.
-Nodes are sequential.
-Each node stores a reference (pointer) to one or more adjacent nodes:
-In a singly linked list, each node stores a reference to the next node.
-In a doubly linked list, each node stores references to both the next and the previous nodes.
-This enables traversing a list backwards.

-Stacks and queues are usually implemented using linked lists, and less often using arrays.
-Pros:
-Optimized for fast operations on both ends, which ensures constant time insertion and deletion.
-Flexible capacity.
-Doesn't require setting initial capacity, can be expanded indefinitely.
-Cons:
-Costly access and search.
-Linked list nodes don't occupy continuous memory locations, which makes iterating a linked list somewhat slower than iterating an array.

-#### What you need to know
-- Designed to optimize insertion and deletion, slow at indexing and searching.
-- excellent alternative to arrays when insertion and deletion at beginning are frequenely required (array insertion at beginning requires all indices after to re-index, which is inefficient) (Arrays contain built-in index whereas linked lists don't)
-- Linked lists are the foundation of Stacks and Queues
 - **Single-linked list** vs **double-linked list**
   - Nodes on single-linked list have `.val` and `.next`, while double-linked lists have `.val`, `.next` and `.prev` property
   - DLL is better than SLL for finding nodes (done in half the time because you can start at the tail instead of head).
 DLL allows for traversing a list backwards.
   - DLL takes up more memory considering extra pointer

+#### What you need to know
+- Designed to optimize insertion and deletion, slow at indexing and searching.
+- excellent alternative to arrays when insertion and deletion at beginning are frequenely required (array insertion at beginning requires all indices after to re-index, which is inefficient) (Arrays contain built-in index whereas linked lists don't)
+- Stacks (SLL) and Queues (DLL) are commonly implemented with Linked Lists, less often using arrays
 - **Circularly linked list** is simple linked list whose **tail**, the last node, references the **head**, the first node.
-- **Stack**, commonly implemented with linked lists (less often with an array).
-  - Stacks are **last in, first out** (LIFO) data structures.
-  - Made with a linked list by having the head be the only place for insertion and removal.
-- **Queues**, too can be implemented with a linked list (less often with array).
-  - Queues are a **first in, first out** (FIFO) data structure.
-  - Made with a doubly linked list that only removes from head and adds to tail.
-- Pros:
-  - Optimized for fast operations on both ends, which ensures constant time insertion and deletion.
-  - Flexible capacity.
-Doesn't require setting initial capacity, can be expanded indefinitely.
-- Cons:
-  - Costly access and search.
-  - Linked list nodes don't occupy continuous memory locations, which makes iterating a linked list somewhat slower than iterating an array.

 #### Time Complexity
 - Indexing:         Linked Lists: `O(n)`